10up/ElasticPress/readme.txt

 The refactor changes a lot of ElasticPress internals.
 The biggest change is the feature registration API has completely changed.
 Now, new features should extend the `ElasticPress\Feature` class rather than calling `ep_register_feature`.
 Older features should be backwards compatible.
 However, if you are using the `EP_Feature_Requirements_Status` has been renamed to `ElasticPress\FeatureRequirementsStatus`.

+Other Features:
+* Elasticsearch language setting in admin

 Here are a list of filters/actions removed or changed:

 ### Actions Removed: